This article explains how to clone a disk in both Acronis Cyber Protect Home Office and Acronis True Image.

 Source and target disks must have equal logical sector size.
 Cloning to a disk with different logical sector size is not supported.
 E.g., you can clone a 512 bytes/sector disk to 512 bytes/sector disk; you can clone a 4096 bytes/sector disk to 4096 bytes/sector disk; but you cannot clone a disk with logical sector size 512 bytes to disk with logical sector size 4096 bytes.

 Source disk volumes can be cloned to the target disk "as is" or resized proportionally.
 It is possible to clone a larger disk to a smaller one, provided that the smaller hard disk has enough capacity to fit the contents of the larger disk.

-If you clone a disk with Windows to external USB hard drive, you will not be able to boot from it.
-Windows does not support booting from external USB hard drives.
-Please clone to internal SATA SSD or HDD instead.
+If you clone a disk with Windows to an external USB hard drive, you might not be able to boot from it.
+We recommend cloning to an internal SSD or HDD instead.

-If you are going to do system disk cloning, we recommend that you do it using Acronis Bootable Media .
+If you use Acronis True Image 2017 or earlier version and you are going to do system disk cloning, we recommend that you do it using Acronis Bootable Media .

-Even when you start cloning in Windows, the computer will reboot into the Linux environment the same as when booting from the rescue media.
+Even when you start cloning in Windows, the computer may reboot into the Linux environment the same as when booting from Linux-based rescue media.
 Because of this, it is better to clone using rescue media.
-For example, there may be a case when your hard disk drives are detected in Windows and not detected in Linux.
+For example, there may be a case when your hard disk drives are detected in Windows and not detected in bootable media environment.
 If this is the case, the cloning operation will fail after reboot.
-When booting from the rescue media, you can make sure that Acronis True Image detects both the source and target disks before starting the cloning operation.
+When booting from the rescue media, you can make sure that Acronis products detect both the source and target disks before starting the cloning operation.